bevyengine/bevy-website/content/news/2024-08-10-bevys-fourth-birthday/index.md

 We have [plenty of other work in the pipeline](https://github.com/bevyengine/bevy/pulls), but I'm once again choosing to keep this _very_ focused this year to convey my personal priorities.

-One last reminder that you should write your own Bevy Birthday blog posts.
+One last reminder that Bevy community members should write their own Bevy Birthday blog posts.
 [Submit them here](https://github.com/bevyengine/bevy-website/issues/1592)!

 If any of this excites you, we would love your help!
-Check out our code on [GitHub](https://github.com/bevyengine/bevy), start participating in the [Bevy Community](/community/), and consider [donating to The Bevy Foundation](/donate) to ensure we can continue building and leading this wildly ambitious project.
+Check out our code on [GitHub](https://github.com/bevyengine/bevy) and start participating in the [Bevy Community](/community/).

+Also _please_ consider [donating to The Bevy Foundation](/donate) to ensure we can continue building and leading this wildly ambitious project.
+The more funds the have, the more we can scale Bevy development!

-I'm looking forward to spending another year building Bevy with you all!
+To many more years of Bevy!

 \- [@cart](https://github.com/cart/)